Type tf.keras.utils

 -

-- A binary matrix representation of the input.
+object - A binary matrix representation of the input.
 The classes axis is placed last.